chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 # Mirror Protocol

-The mirror protocol is a simple HTTP-based protocol similar to a reverse-proxy.
+The mirror protocol is a simple HTTP-based protocol similar to a reverse proxy.
 Each mirror resource, henceforth referred to as a mirror, is identified by a Mirror URI Template {{!RFC6570}}.
 The scheme for the Mirror URI Template MUST be "https".
 The Mirror URI Template uses the Level 3 encoding defined {{Section 1.2 of RFC6570}} and contains one variables: "target", which is the